 It is the parent’s right to be involved in all phases of the Student Assistance process.
 The Student Assistance Program is designed to assist students and parents by making in-school resources available and providing information about community resources.
 The Student Assistance Program does not provide therapy or implement disciplinary consequences.

 Staff members may notice a decline in school performance (attendance, grades, conduct) which may indicate that a student is experiencing difficulty.
-These behavior changes are reported to a SAP team member.
+These behavior changes are reported to MTSS team.
+The MTSS team refers student to SAP as an intervention.

 Self-referrals are accepted.
-Students may seek information or help by contacting a SAP team member.
+Students may seek information or complete an online referral for MTSS.

-Peers who are concerned about a friend’s problems are encouraged to discuss these concerns with a SAP team member.
+Peers who are concerned about a friend’s problems are encouraged to discuss these concerns with a SAP team member or complete the online referral to MTSS.

-Family members are encouraged to communicate with the SAP team for information or assistance.
+Family members are encouraged to communicate with the school counselor for information or assistance.

 Community agencies and institutions (church, social services, criminal justice systems and counseling agencies) deal with students and their families.
-Community referrals should be directed to the SAP team.
+Community referrals should be directed to the school counselor.

 What happens to SAP referrals?